Tresjs/tres/docs/api/instances-arguments-and-props.md

 </template>
 ```

+This mean that you can the same [documentation](https://threejs.org/docs/) as you where using plain ThreeJS, but with the power of Vue.

 ## Declaring objects

 If we follow this argument, you should be able to lay out an instance like this: ❌